Hard Coral: The Ultimate guide

 - Biodiversity Hotspots: Reefs formed by hard corals are among the most biodiverse ecosystems on Earth, second only to rainforests.

-Despite their resilience, hard corals face significant threats from climate change, pollution, and human activity.
+Despite their resilience, they face significant threats from climate change, pollution, and human activity.
 Coral bleaching, caused by rising sea temperatures, is one of the most pressing issues.
-When stressed by heat, corals expel their symbiotic algae, losing their colour and vital energy source.
+When stressed by heat, they expel their symbiotic algae, losing their colour and vital energy source.

 Conservation Efforts